Blog home

 Final Thoughts

-For children with SEND, routines and organisational skills are not just about getting through the day, they are essential tools for building independence, reducing anxiety, and creating calmer family life.
-While these skills may take more time and support to develop, every step forward is meaningful.
+For children with SEND, building these important skills around routines and organisation can be really important for building independence, reducing anxiety, and keeping things calm.
+Although these skills might take a bit more time to develop, every step forward and every new routine is really important.

 This article has been written by TTS in-house expert, Catherine Jewkes